DanielBooneRegionalLibrary/digital-signage/readme.txt

 1----------------
 # This assumes that you have a new Pi and are booting for the first time.
 Boot Raspberry Pi.
 On the raspi-config screen, choose "boot_behavior".
-Set the Pi to boot into the GUI by doing.....?
+Set the Pi to boot into the GUI by choosing "Enable boot to Desktop/Scratch" Choose "Desktop log in..." from the following screen.
+Note: if you overlook this step, you can get back to the raspi-config screen with the command: sudo raspi-config

 2----------------